 Talking of criteria, you’ll need to be realistic – this is where a good estate agent can help.
 Tell them what and where you want and an honest/helpful agent can let you know if what you want is realistic.
 There’s a common saying ” Champagne taste, lemonade money” Wanting the four bedroom home with all the mod cons in, the best area for the price of small flat on the fringe local council estate just isn’t going to happen!

 How much to offer?
 There’s no real formula as to how much you should offer.
-For instance, if there is a lot of interest in the property , it maybe beneficial to not be too cheeky by asking for tens of thousands of pounds of, as this may upset the owner and show you in a poor light.
-In my experience an initial offer round 5% off the asking price is normally a good starting point.
-Most vendors and purchasers agree a figure of around 97/98% of the asking price.
+For instance, if there is a lot of interest in the property, it may be beneficial to not be too cheeky by asking for tens of thousands of pounds of, as this may upset the owner and show you in a poor light.
+In my experience, an initial offer around 5% off the asking price is normally a good starting point.
+Most vendors and purchasers agree on a figure of around 97/98% of the asking price.
 Of course, if there are multiple people offering then the asking price or possibly more could be achieved.

 On the other hand, if the property has been on the market for a long time, say three months or more, it COULD mean the owner may be more subjectable to a lower offer.
 This isn’t always the case, as some home movers may need to achieve the price they’re on for to be able to move.
 Oh, don’t forget to say you have your mortgage agreed in principle as well, always worth mentioning when offering.

 When you do offer, keep your cards close to your chest.
 Agents will kill me for saying this but if you tell an agent ” I want to offer £150,000, but I will go to £160,000….” their going to tell their client, the owner, exactly that!